Slow Food Executive Committee & International Council

 Social entrepreneur, coffee crusader and advocate for Women’s Empowerment through business.
 She is the Chair of the Women’s Business Council of the Philippines, founder of Slow Food Manila and the Filipino chapter of International Women’s Coffee Alliance.

-A chef, food educator, farmer and café owner at the Hunter Valley organic farm on the east coast of Australia.
-As the Leader of the local Slow Food group, she is able to promote locally grown seasonal produce, advocate on behalf of small-scale farmers and assist in connecting consumers with growers and producers.
+A chef, food educator, farmer and café owner in the Hunter Valley on the east coast of Australia.
+As the Leader of the local Slow Food group, she was instrumental in setting up the first Earth Market in Australia to promote locally grown seasonal produce, advocate on behalf of small-scale farmers and assist in connecting consumers with growers and producers.

 A Chef Trainer & Consultant for his project L’Atelier du Goût: Food cultures lab, which aims to “Give meaning to what we eat” through workshops, classes and events.
 After joining Slow Food in 2008 he spent 8 years as leader of Slow Food Montreal and 4 years of co-chairing the Slow Food in Canada network.
 He co-founded the Slow Food Chef’s Alliance in Canada and founded Slow Wine Montreal event.
 He is also actively involved in both Slow Fish and Slow Cheese campaigns.